Mary Eliza Walker Crump

 Mary Eliza Walker Crump (1857 – August 6, 1928) was an African American contralto singer and manager, and one of the original Fisk Jubilee Singers.

 Early life

-Mary Eliza Walker was born in slavery near Nashville, Tennessee.
+Mary Eliza Walker was born into slavery near Nashville, Tennessee.
 "My mother belonged to Wesley Greenfield and my father to John W. Walker of Nashville," she wrote in an 1873 publication.
 Her father owned an icehouse after the American Civil War.